Animehq/training-kit/CONTRIBUTING.md

 # Contributing to training-kit

 :tada: Thank you for taking the time to contribute and for seeking out these instructions.
-We :heart: community contributions to these materials.
+We :heart: :heart: :heart: community contributions to these materials.

 <hr>